vmanot/SwiftDB/README.md

 # SwiftDB

 A modern, type-safe database abstraction layer.
-SwiftDB provides abstractions for relational and document-oriented databases.
+SwiftDB aims to be an opinionated DBAL for relational and document-oriented databases.

 ## Get Started